weaveworks/weave-gitops-private/docs/adrs/0014-api-versioning.md

 **Rule #3: An API version in a given track may not be removed in favor of a less stable API version.**

-This rule refines original one to allow, for example, to deprecate stable api versions in favour of beta api versions but do not remove until a stable api version exists.
+This rule refines original one to allow, for example, to deprecate stable api versions in favour of beta api versions but do not remove until a stable or long term supported api version exists.

 **Rule #4a: API lifetime is determined by the API stability level**